BrandonJoffe/home_surveillance/Readme.md

 - To add faces to the database add a folder of images with the name of the person and retrain the classifier by selecting the retrain database on the client dashboard.
 Images can also be added through the dashboard but can currently only be added one at a time.

+- To perform accurate face recognition, twenty or more face images should be used.
+Furthermore, images taken in the surveillance enviroment (i.e use the IP cameras to capture face images - this can be acheived by using the face_capture option in the SurveillanceSystem script and creating your own face directory) produce better results as a posed to adding images taken else where.

-- A person is classified as unknown if they are identified with a confidence less than 50%
+- A person is classified as unknown if they are recognised with a confidence lower than 20% or are predicted as unknown by the classifier

 ### Security ###
 ---

+- Unfortunately, the only security that has been implemented includes basic session management and hard coded authenetication.
+Where each user is faced with a login page.
+Data and password encryption is a feature for future developement.

 ### Basic features that are missing ###
 ---